BenderRobotics/brest/README.md

 For building the python wheel, we use GNU **make**.
 If you don't have **make** installed yet, please refer to [Installing make](#installing-make)

+**make** expects that your pip3 installation will be available under `pip` command.
+Also there is a possibility that `setup.py` may fail on `bdist_wheel` as an not known argument.
+To fix this, install `wheel` package again.

 Navigate to top-level directory of the cloned repository and you will be able to use the following commands:

     $ make install    # First time Brest installation.
 It will build the source and install it using pip